On Lelong Numbers of Generalized Monge-Amp\`ere Products: Currents with analytic singularities

 recursively (from right to left) as a closed positive current, see \cite{LRSW}*{Prop.~3.2}.
 In case of $W_j=X\minus Z_j$, we call \eqref{eq:general-AW-product} the (mixed) \emph{Andersson-Wulcan (AW) MA product} of $dd^c u_k\kdots dd^c u_1$.
 For a psh function $u$ with analytic singularities in $Z$, $(dd^c u)_\AW^k$ denotes the $k$-power $dd^c u\wedge\one_{Z^c} \cdots\one_{Z^c} dd^c u$ which was introduced in \cite{AW14-MA}.

 Please note there is no restriction on $k$.
-Moreover, this definition of (mixed) Monge-Amp\`ere products is an extension of \BTD MA, see \cite{LRSW}*{Prop.~3.4}).
-It can be defined for quasipsh potentials, as well, see \cites{Blocki19-quasiMA,LSW} and also \cite{LRSW}*{Lem~3.5} (\ip for $\gamma$-psh potentials for a (pos) form $\gamma$).
+Moreover, this definition of (mixed) Monge-Amp\`ere products is an extension of \BTD MA, see \cite{LRSW}*{Prop.~3.4}, and (mixed) products of Bochner-Martinelli currents $dd^c\log\Vert F_k\Vert^2$ for holomorphic tuples $F_k$ as it was introduced in \cite[Sec.~5]{ASWY17}.
+Also, we would like to point out that \eqref{eq:general-AW-product} can be defined for quasipsh potentials, as well, see \cites{Blocki19-quasiMA,LSW} and also \cite{LRSW}*{Lem.~3.5} (\ip for $\gamma$-psh potentials for a (pos) form $\gamma$).

 As in \cite{LRSW}*{Sec.~3} and \cite{LSW}*{Sec.~2}, we consider the following class of currents.

 \begin{df} We call a (closed) real $(p,p)$-current $T$ a (closed) \emph{current with analytic singularities} if it is locally of the following form: